-This article was last updated Aug 21, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Aug 21, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 A cash advance may seem like a quick and easy way to get cash if you’re in a bind, but it can cost you a great deal of money in the long run due to numerous fees and high interest charges.
 There are plenty of alternative options that can provide you with cash, such as personal loans or simply asking a friend or family member for money.
 But, if you’re still considering a cash advance, this post explains how you can take out one, the terms and fees associated and better options for getting cash fast.